ciatech-network/JSner/README.md

 - This is Fork of a Project so you can contribute either here or the main project.

 ## Extension
-Please visit the link below to add it to your chrome.chromium based browser
+Please visit the link below to add it to your chrome/chromium based browser

 [JSner](https://chromewebstore.google.com/detail/JSner/gkmpnokjlhmbhppemigkhcddiiigjmcc)